ksharma6/ksharma6/README.md

 ## Hello there <img src="https://github.com/ksharma6/ksharma6/blob/main/wave.gif" width="30px">

-My name is Kishen Sharma and I am a Data Scientist in the Bay Area.
+My name is Kishen Sharma and I am an ML Engineer in the Bay Area.
 Thanks for stopping by

 ### What I'm currently working on 📚
-- Open-Source Development: Sktime
+Presently I am an Open-Source Developer for the Sktime package.

 #### My languages and a few of my favorite technologies